 - Stand with your feet hip-width distance apart with a slight bend in your knees.
 Keeping your spine in neutral, lift a five- to eight-pound medicine ball overhead.

 - Begin to circle the ball to the right, in the largest circles you can make, while maintaining a still and stable torso.

 - Circle eight times to the right; then repeat, circling eight times to the left.
 This completes one set.

-- Begin lying on your back with your legs in the air, toes toward the ceiling, holding the five- to 10-pound medicine ball over your chest.
+- Begin on your back with your legs in the air and your toes toward the ceiling, holding the five- to 10-pound medicine ball over your chest.
 Engage your abs to press your lower back into the mat while lifting your head, neck, and upper back off the mat.

 - Exhale, and round your lower back, so the bottom of the pelvis raises as you lift your upper body an inch higher off the mat.
 Aim the medicine ball higher up your leg as you perform this double crunch, engaging both the upper and lower abs.

 - Inhale, and lower your pelvis and upper back an inch toward the floor.
 This completes one rep.